AnnaDiMauro/WDDreview/README.md

 **[Database] Urban Water Consumption at Multiple Spatial and Temporal Scales.
 A Review of Existing Datasets.**

-This file contains the complete catalog of datasets and publications reviewed in: Di Mauro A., Cominola A., Castelletti A., Di Nardo A..
+This file contains the complete catalog of datasets and publications reviewed in: **_Di Mauro A., Cominola A., Castelletti A., Di Nardo A..
 Urban Water Consumption at Multiple Spatial and Temporal Scales.
 A Review of Existing Datasets.
-Water 2021.The complete catalog contains:
+Water 2021._** The complete catalog contains:

 92 state-of-the-art water demand datasets identified at the district, household, and end use scales;
 120 related peer-reviewed publications;